AdelOrobets/QA-Portfolio/TestData_Ticket Service.md

-🧾 Test Design – Registration Form (Ticket Service)
+🧾 Test Data – Registration Form (Ticket Service)

 📌 Description
 This document provides test cases for the **registration form** of the Ticket Service project.